alan-turing-institute/HonestCyberEval/README.md

 Additionally, you will need permissions to interact with the Docker daemon.
 Typically this means adding your user to the `docker` group.

-### Working with Docker-in-Docker
+### Working with Docker

-The `crs-sandbox` contains its own Docker daemon inside of a Docker container.
+The `crs-sandbox` contains its own Docker daemon inside of a container.
+With `make up` this runs docker-in-docker.
+However with Kubernetes via `make k8s` and at competition this runs the `dockerD daemon container within Kubernetes.
 By default this is not accessible on the host machine, but you can enable the port mapping by editing [`./compose_local_overrides.yaml`](./compose_local_overrides.yaml).
 Note that